Amateurs In Court

 Since we changed the membership

-requirements we probably have many more members
+we probably had many more members

 than RSGB Limited have magazine